 The cost for the class varies per professional development offering based on the delivery mode and number of credits.
 Some classes require the purchase of textbooks in addition to the cost of the class.
 This will be listed within the class information before registering.

-Classes offered through NDSU Distance and Continuing Education are accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
+Classes offered through NDSU Distance and Continuing Education are accredited by the Higher Learning Commission and are approved through the academic departments and colleges at NDSU.
 Teachers should verify with their school district, certification board, or licensing board to ensure these classes will meet their individual needs prior to registering.